- Optimizely Web Experimentation

 Learn about building extensions in the developer documentation.

 Copy extensions from one project to another

-The easiest way of copying an extension from one project to another is via the JSON file.
-The steps are as follows:
+The easiest way of copying an extension from one project to another is via the JSON file:

 - Open the extension.

 - Copy the JSON code.